-Mine exploration and development
+Mining property and development

+Mining property and development includes mineral deposits and mine exploration and development.
+Mineral deposits are initially recognized at cost, which approximates the estimated fair value on the date of purchase.
 Mine exploration and development costs include engineering and mineral studies, drilling and other related costs to delineate an ore body, and the removal of overburden to initially expose an ore body for production.
 Costs incurred before mineralization are classified as proven and probable reserves are expensed and classified as exploration or advanced projects, research and development expense.
 Capitalization of mine development project costs, that meet the definition of an asset, begins once mineralization is classified as proven and probable reserves.